jakedeichert/jakedeichert/README.md

 ## Hey there!

-I'm Jake Deichert, a senior software engineer and part-time solopreneur from Toronto.
+I'm Jake Deichert, a lead software engineer from Toronto.
 Thanks for coming to check out my work!

 🧰 Most of my experience is based around **Node**, **Docker**, **Go**, **TypeScript** and **React**... but my go-to stack right now is **Rust** for the backend and **Svelte** on the frontend.